Showing posts with label Shoot 'em ups - Horizontal. Show all posts

 Super... what?

 Supa Zazai Da is another Gamopat conversion by Templeton, the same genius who graced us with the stupendous Crash Time Plumber.
-So I couldn't wait to get my grubby mitts on his latest work after reading the superb review by ST Graveyard on Atari Legend.
-Sadly, I admit to being more than a little disappointed with it.
-I initially failed to play more than a handful of - frustrating - games before rebooting my Atari STe with a massive portion of disappointment.
+I couldn't wait to get my grubby mitts on this after reading the superb review by ST Graveyard on Atari Legend.
+Sadly, I admit to being disappointed with it.
+I failed to play more than a handful of frustrating games before rebooting my Atari STe with a massive portion of dismay.

 I know, I know, those first impressions of a weak gamer.
-Sigh, but, I think you better read on...
+Sigh, but read on...

-Trust me, this game will destroy you and all any expectations for success!
+Trust me, this game will destroy you and any expectations for success!

 Don't judge a book by its cover